 ‘Testing’ the Unit

 Be sure to double-check that the smell has been completely removed from the unit.
 Often, because you are often leaving the windows open to aerate out the unit, it seems that the smell has been completely eliminated.
 However, some landlords have noticed that cigarette smoke can return after a few days of having the windows shut.
-Be sure to doublecheck and ‘test’ the unit before showing to potential tenants.
+Ensure you ‘test’ the unit before showing to potential tenants.

 Overall, getting rid of cigarette smoke from a property is never fun.
 It requires a lot of elbow grease, time, and money to restore the unit to its previous condition.
 Be sure your lease clearly outlines and states your smoking policies and consequences for tenants smoking inside.